collective-soundworks/soundworks-helpers/README.md

 ### execute

-Allow to launch multiple clients at once in the same brwoser window by adding `?emulate=numberOfClient` at the end of the url e.g. `http://127.0.0.1:8000?emulate=10` to run 10 clients in parallel
+Allow to launch multiple clients at once in the same browser window by adding `?emulate=numberOfClient` at the end of the url e.g. `http://127.0.0.1:8000?emulate=10` to run 10 clients in parallel